 The coronavirus outbreak and the measures taken have brought unprecedented change to our lives.

-You might feel increased worry or stress, particularly if you’re in self-isolation or physical distancing.
+You might feel increased worry or stress, particularly if you’re in self-isolation.

 It’s important to understand how this may affect your behaviour and how to take steps to look after your health and wellbeing.

 Your drug use could become more of a problem.

 - feel tempted to use more drugs than usual

 - be in recovery and feel at risk of relapse

 - have concerns for a family member who uses or has a history of using drugs